filidorwiese/spriteling/README.md

 </script>
 ```

-View the demo at [Looping "Arcade" animation](https://fili.nl/spriteling-examples/looping-animation-arcade.html)
+You can see it in action at ["Arcade" animation](https://fili.nl/spriteling-examples/looping-animation-arcade.html)

 ### Example 2: Scripted animation

 Looping sure is nice!
-But when we have a non-linear animation to build, we would need to have more fine-grained control over the individual steps.
-Like which sprite to show and for how long.
+But when we have a non-linear animation to build, we need to have fine-grained control over the individual steps.
+Like the sequencing of the sprites and timing them correctly.
+Take this spritesheet of a reading character for example:

 <img src="https://raw.githubusercontent.com/filidorwiese/spriteling/master/examples/sprites/reading.png" width="200">

+For this animation, simply looping the images won't do.
+We need to add an animation script to get the desired result:

 ```html
 <div id="sprite"></div>